Frequently asked questions about charting

 1. Is evening primrose oil the only way of improving cervical mucous?

-The short answer is no. While a 1,500 to 3,000mg daily dose of Evening Primrose Oil is ‘the classic’ pre-ovulatory herbal prescription for improving the quantity and quality of cervical fluid, there are certainly others that support healthy cervical fluid production.
+The short answer is no. While a 1,500 to 3,000mg daily dose of Evening Primrose Oil is ‘the classic’ pre-ovulatory herbal prescription for improving the quantity and quality of the cervical fluid, there are certainly others that support healthy cervical fluid production.
 My top suggestions for alternative herbal preparations are:

 Red Clover Blossom – yes, that little common field herb – often found in 430mg capsules or infusions made by the quart and taken as 2-4 cups daily, can be taken at any point during your cycle.
 Susun Weed in her ‘Wise Woman Herbal for the Childbearing Year’ calls red clover blossom ˝the single most useful herb for establishing fertility.˝ It’s a true workhorse.

 Cod Liver Oil – full of omega 3 fatty acids and vitamin A (a vitamin A deficiency has been linked to scant cervical fluid and heavy/prolonged menstrual periods in Marilyn Shannon’s research).
-Lavonne Dunne, author of Nutrition Almanac, recommends a minimum of 20,000 UI per day for preconception, pregnancy and breastfeeding.
+Lavonne Dunne, the author of Nutrition Almanac, recommends a minimum of 20,000 UI per day for preconception, pregnancy, and breastfeeding.

 Red Raspberry Leaf – is primarily a uterine tonic which leads to the toning and strengthening of the muscles of the uterus but it also increases blood flow to the uterus and surroundings which improve the overall health of the reproductive system.
 It’s a nourishing source of vitamins A, B complex, C and E, and an easily assimilated source of both calcium and iron.

 Like all herbal remedies, it can take a month or two of use to produce the desired results.
 A good naturopath can also do wonders in terms of righting any imbalances.